 Ladies and Gentlemen,

 We have come a long way since India became independent on 15th August 1947.
 But it is ironical that the present generation of India does not even know how many young people and freedom fighters laid down their lives for the sake of the country.
 Even more ironical is the fact that not even five percent population of this huge nation actually remembers those who died during the freedom struggle.

-How ironical it is that in every nook and corner of our cities, the statues and memorials of sundry politicians are erected, annual functions too are held with huge fanfare in their memory and remembrance but the people who died for the nation have been confined to the memory of their equally neglected heir!
+How ironical it is that in every nook and corner of our cities, the statues and memorials of sundry politicians are erected, annual functions too are held with huge fanfare in their memory and remembrance but the people who made the supreme sacrifice for the nation have been confined to the memory of their equally neglected heir!